 This week at the Black Hat Security Conference, Lookout will launch the App Genome Project, the largest mobile application dataset ever created.
-Currently around 300,000 applications over two platforms.
+Currently, the project encompasses around 300,000 applications over two platforms, Android and iOS.

 You can see a larger view of the above image here.

-Early findings show the differences in the sensitive data accessed by Android and iPhones:
+Early findings from the App Genome Project reveal notable differences in the sensitive data accessed by Android and iPhone applications:

 – 29% of free applications on Android have the capability to access a user’s location, compared with 33% of free applications on iPhone.

-One app for example is definitely worth investigating.
-Jackeey Wallpaper on Android application aggregates your browsing history, voice mail password, text messages, and even your SIM ID and beams it all to a server in China.
-Why?
-This app alone has been download millions of times.
+One app that stands out in the findings is Jackeey Wallpaper, an Android application that aggregates a user’s browsing history, voicemail password, text messages, and even SIM ID, then transmits this data to a server in China.
+This app alone has been downloaded millions of times, raising significant concerns about user privacy and data security.

 Via Engadget